 Before explaining Descartes’ reversal, one last concept must be addressed, the idea of subject and object.
 The word subject means, to throw under.
-The meaning of subject is similar to that as substance, to stand under.
+Its meaning is similar to that of substance, to stand under.
 In this classical sense, a subject is something that may be pointed to.
-Similarly an object means, to stand in front of, and comes from the word, to throw.
+Similarly an object means, to stand in front of.
+It comes from the word, to throw.
 The object is the target of our thought and is internal.
 The object of our thought, however, is inextricably linked to the subject itself.
 The object cannot be thought of without the subject.
-Thus the medieval view of the world saw a necessary relationship between subjects and objects and understood reality as real in light of the universals.
-The explanation, through language, of the universals led man to knowledge of beings and ultimately to Being itself.
+Thus the medieval view of the world saw a necessary relationship between subjects and objects and understood reality as real.

-With Rene Descartes’ experiment, man’s understanding of knowledge changed radically.
-Rene Descartes began a search for the foundation of knowledge.
+With Descartes’ experiment, man’s understanding of knowledge changed radically.
+Descartes began a search for the foundation of knowledge.
 He wanted to demonstrate ideas such as God’s existence with certainty.
-Clear, distinct, certain knowledge for Descartes comes from his method of doubting.
-The problem with this statement is that he is basing God’s very existence on him and on his understanding of certainty.
+He derived clear, distinct, and certain knowledge by doubting.
+The problem with this statement is that he is basing knowledge of knowledge on him and on his understanding of certainty.
 In his Second Meditation, he explains that through awareness of himself, he knows with clear and distinct certainty that he exists:

 I have convinced myself that there is absolutely nothing in the world, no sky, no earth, no minds, no bodies.
 Does it now follow that I too do not exist?
 No: if I convinced myself of something then I certainly existed.
 But there is a deceiver of supreme power and cunning who is deliberately and constantly deceiving me.
 In that case I too undoubtedly exist, if he is deceiving me; and let him deceive me as much as he can, he will never bring it about that I am nothing so long as I think that I am something.
 So after considering everything very thoroughly, I must finally conclude that this proposition, I am, I exist, is necessarily true whenever it is put forward by me or conceived in my mind.

-Unfortunately, the result of Descartes’ method of doubt severed the classical subject object relationship.
-Further, Descartes’ method of doubt destroyed the idea of universals, which are inherently external to the thinker, and ultimately metaphysics and the search for Being.
+Unfortunately, the reductionist result of Descartes’ method of doubt severed the classical subject-object relationship.
+Further, Descartes’ method of doubt destroyed the idea of universals, which are inherently external to the thinker, and ultimately metaphysics and the search for God.
 Now, knowledge resides in the mind of the thinker.
-More importantly, knowledge now only resides in the mind of the thinker.
+More importantly, now knowledge only resides in the mind of the thinker.
 The world exists in so much as the thinker thinks that it is.
-Being and the universals are wiped away in the process.
+God, metaphysics, and the universals are wiped away in the process.
 How did this happen?

-The deterioration of knowledge from its fullness to Descartes’ clear, distinct, and certain occurred as a result of his method of doubt.
-To determine what could be known with certainty and what could not, he devised a three-step process.
+The first step in the reduction of knowledge from its classical understanding comes from Descartes’ definition of knowledge as clear, distinct, and certain.
+His method of doubt determines what can and cannot be known with certainty using a three-step process.
 First, Descartes doubts everything.
-By everything, Descartes means everything including the entire visible world, God, and even his very self.
+By everything, Descartes means everything including the entire visible world, God, and even his very being.
 Next, Descartes searches for something indubitable.
-Third, he decides to base all knowledge using the rules of logic on this indubitable foundation.
+Third, he decides to base all knowledge on this indubitable foundation by applying the rules of logic.

-One of the results of this method is modern science.
-Mathesis claims that everything is the result of human thought based on the rules of math and logic.
-This false notion rejects the classical understanding of knowledge, which did never required certainty, and narrows knowledge in two fundamental ways, epistemologically and ontologically.
+The next logical step in the deterioration of knowledge resulted in modern science.
+Mathesis is the process of basing all human thought and understanding on the rules of math and logic.
+This false notion rejects the classical understanding of knowledge, which never required certainty to begin with, and narrows knowledge in two fundamental ways, epistemologically and ontologically.